 Being another film from the activist group, Ombetja Yehinga Organisation (OYO), Kapana can thrust HIV/AIDS onto the Namibian silver screen with its message of acceptance and love.
 Not problematic in delivering its message, the film was crafted with a compelling screenplay which helps make this a non-generic story that engages its audiences on a personal level.

-Kapana explores the love story between two Namibians who come from different walks of life.
-Award-winning actor Adriano Visagie stars in the film as George, an HIV positive gay man who falls in love with Simeon (Simon Hanga), a closeted Kapana (grilled beef strips) vendor.
+Kapana explores the love story between two men who come from different walks of life.
+Award-winning actor Adriano Visagie stars in the film as George, an HIV-positive gay man who falls in love with Simeon (Simon Hanga), a closeted Kapana (grilled beef strips) vendor.
 The film deserves applause for not relying on the popular and often true trope of homophobic, unsupportive family and friends.
-George, being an openly gay man receives great support and love from his family as seen through his mother (Felicity Celento), aunt (Elize de Wee), brother (Chanwill Vries) and coworkers played by Mikiros Garoes and Foreversun Haiduwah.
-The relationships between these friends and family offer a fresh and much-needed narrative on same-sex relationship, especially in Namibia which still criminalizes the sexual relationships between two men under the outdated sodomy law.
+George, being an openly gay man, receives great support and love from his family as seen through his mother (Felicity Celento), aunt (Elize de Wee), brother (Chanwill Vries) and coworkers played by Mikiros Garoes and Foreversun Haiduwah.
+The relationships between these friends and family offer a fresh and much-needed narrative on same-sex relationship, especially in Namibia, which still criminalizes the sexual relationships between two men under the outdated sodomy law.